Skip to Content

 How to Get Kids to Help with Dinner

-how to get kids to help with dinnertime
+kid peeling an apple an example of how to get kids to help with dinner

 We all know that family dinners matter.
-We know that they help to protect our kids from issues such as teen pregnancy and drug and alcohol use.
-We understand how they offer us a time to connect and share about our days.
-We appreciate how meals together provide an opportunity to teach manners and conversational skills.
-We get it.
-Family dinners are important.
+They help to protect our kids from issues such as teen pregnancy and drug and alcohol use.
+They offer us a time to connect and share about our days.
+And we appreciate how meals together provide an opportunity to teach manners and conversational skills.

 But the reality is that family dinners can also be an added burden.
 It can feel like yet another thing we need to plan for and schedule into our days.